“ezz noh awa korcha” the dichotomy of Queerness in hip-hop dance in Ghana in the wake of a homophobic apocalypse.

 As a hip-hop dancer would you describe yourself as out and openly queer?

 Fredrick: No. I don't have an interest in being open about my sexuality...as to whether the community in which I find myself accepts it or not.
 As an academic dancer I've performed to themes within the framework of womanhood where I had to present myself cross dressing on two different occasions to suit the theme.
-Even though I couldn't physically, gestures like that represent the theme, personally I didn't feel okay it within...even though the masses loved it.
+Even though I couldn't physically, gestures like that represent the theme, personally I didn't feel okay with it...even though the masses loved it.

 Afi: I will say I am out and openly queer because I love to keep it real with other dancers.
 I’m tired of hiding who I am just to fit in.
 Life has more to it than faking.